 Next, consider speaking with a licensed attorney who understands how to handle vehicle collision cases.
 It is difficult to handle a claim on your own, especially if you are unfamiliar with legal concepts and processes.
 Our law firm understands the complexities of personal injury law and can support you during every step of your case.
 This includes helping you gather evidence, prepare legal documents, and negotiate with the other party.

 Pursue a Claim with a Blue Bell Car Accident Attorney

 If you were in a car accident that resulted in serious injuries, you may have legal options for seeking payment.
 Our Blue Bell car accident lawyers can help you file a lawsuit against the responsible party or negotiate a settlement.
-The team at Ostroff Injury Law has won thousands of auto accident cases throughout the Delaware Valley and across Pennsylvania.
+The team at Ostroff Godshall Injury and Accident Lawyers has won thousands of auto accident cases throughout the Delaware Valley and across Pennsylvania.
 Contact us today to work with a respected lawyer on your claim.